ElineJ/TeamFEW/README.md

 python main.py 1
 ```

 The number represents one of the seven boards the algoritm can solve.
 In order to have the algorithm solve one of the other seven boards, enter a different number between 1 - 7.
+You can run the program in the terminal with the following command:

 -----